ibadetazemi/SQL-Project/QA.md

 Provide the SQL queries used to execute the QA process below:

- SQL Query QA Example: Lets check referential integrity between product and category table using categoryID
+ Checking referential integrity between product and category table using categoryID
 -----------------------------------------------------------------------------------------------------------

 -- union example from previous week